 However, one thing I believe with all my heart, is that people who are educated by us, and follow our 10 properties in 10 years ® property investing system can outperform the average investor.

 That’s because they have a proven system to follow, that’s been finessed over my 14 years as a property investor.

-The next 2 points claims Affairs Victoria raised were about some statistics published on our website were out of date.
+The next 2 points Consumer Affairs Victoria raised were about some statistics published on our website, which were out of date.